-After you’ve availed of your paternity benefits and within a reasonable period, you’ll also need to submit a copy of your newborn’s birth certificate.
+After you’ve availed of your paternity benefits, you’ll also need to submit a copy of your newborn’s birth certificate within a reasonable period.
 In case of a miscarriage or abortion, submit a medical or death certificate.

-Your employer may have a different policy for filing a paternity leave.
+Each employer may have different policies for filing a paternity leave.
 It’s best to check with the HR office about the specific steps to take.

 For your convenience, get a copy of your marriage certificate and your baby’s birth certificate or death certificate through the NSO online service.
 You won’t have to personally visit an NSO or PSA branch, and you’ll receive your requested documents in your home or office within two to 13 working days.